-Note.-Full results for all coefficients are available on the Web site.
+Note.-Data are from General Social Surveys, 1977-2008.
+Full results for all coefficients are available in the appendix in the online version of this journal.
 Rights ideology is an index of 18 items measuring civil liberties, civil rights, and sexual tolerance.
 Conservative identification: "We hear a lot of talk these days about liberals and conservatives.
 I'm going to show you a seven-point scale on which the political views that people might hold are arranged from extremely liberal-point 1-to extremely conservative-point 7.
 Where would you place yourself on this scale?"
 Republican Party identification: "Generally speaking, do you usually think of yourself as a Republican, Democrat, Independent, or what?"